1. Home

 Rayan is from Ardamatta, North-East of El Geneina.
 She arrived in East Chad one year ago.

 “Life is okay here.
 At least here, we don't hear gunshots.
 I like to do pottery, making little pots, cups, teapots, and “mabakhar” (Arabic word for censers used to burn fragrant herbs to perfume the room).
-I make everything with the mud I find in the camp after the rain and let dry in the sun.
+I make everything with the mud I find in the camp after the rain and let it dry in the sun.

 I play tea party with other children.
 Back in Sudan, my favourite moment at school was at the end of the class when they gave us a toy tea set to play with.
 But since I'm not going to school anymore, I made one on my own so I can keep playing.